 The namespace reserved for all the Reeborg World methods.

-All the method documented here must be prefixed by RUR
+All the method documented here must be prefixed by RUR.

-must be specified, and your language is set
+When a name must be specified, and your language is set

 to something else than English (currently only French is fully supported; and Korean